-Appraisal Prompts for Natural Resources Positive Effects Negative Effects a) Protect or enhance local biodiversity 1) Loss of local biodiversity b) Protect or enhance existing or potential wildlife m) Damage/interrupt existing or potential wildlife corridors corridors c) Protect or enhance designated sites and their n) Damage designated site and their buffers buffers o) Locally important sites and buffers damaged d) Enable ecological connectivity between habitats p) Remove or damage blue/green infrastructure e) Locally important sites and buffers are protected q) Block or remove access to B/GI or open space f) Protect/enhance/integrate blue/green r) Reduce ecosystem services infrastructure s) Lack of consideration of coastal/marine issues g) Protect or enhance open space h) Attract visitors/tourists to the country park i) Create attractive town setting for people to reside j) Support/provide ecosystem services k) Coastal erosion / marine issues are able to be managed/considered
+Appraisal Prompts for Natural Resources

+Positive Effects Negative Effects Protect or enhance local biodiversity Loss of local biodiversity b) Protect or enhance existing or potential wildlife m) Damage/interrupt existing or potential wildlife corridors corridors c) Protect or enhance designated sites and their n) Damage designated site and their buffers buffers o) Locally important sites and buffers damaged d) Enable ecological connectivity between habitats p) Remove or damage blue/green infrastructure e) Locally important sites and buffers are protected q) Block or remove access to B/GI or open space Protect/enhance/integrate blue/green r) Reduce ecosystem services f) infrastructure s) Lack of consideration of coastal/marine issues g) Protect or enhance open space h) Attract visitors/tourists to the country park i) Create attractive town setting for people to reside Support/provide ecosystem services j) Coastal erosion / marine issues are able to be

 13. The objective for sustainable development is to maintain and enhance landscape character.

-Rationale International and national policies seek to conserve the natural character and landscape of the coast and countryside and protect them from excessive, inappropriate or obtrusive development.
+International and national policies seek to conserve the natural character and landscape of the coast and countryside and protect them from excessive, inappropriate or obtrusive development.
 This objective seeks to maintain the character and distinctiveness of the area's landscapes and seascapes and to protect and enhance open spaces and the setting of prominent features, settlements and transport corridors.

+Key Sustainability Issues for Landscape

-Key Sustainability Is The Sperrins Area of Outstanding Natural Beauty (AONB) is the largest AONB in the country and is shared with other Councils, which presents opportunities for partnership working.
-The Sperrins with their elevated position are a key feature for many of the views from lower hills across the • through either perception or boundary. • Hedgerow and stonewall boundaries are a feature of s • Forested areas and open moorland are typical of some • Development pressure from conifer plantations exists in the upland moorland areas of the north Sperrin Hills. • Development pressure for housing exists in the low-ly - - • Development pressure for airport works, waste management and commercial/industrial facilities exists around the mudflats and floodplains of Lough Foyle. • West Tyrone Hills. • • • • local development pressures on landscape.
-Appraisal Promp ts fo or Landscape Positive Effects Negative Effects a) Minimise visual intrusion within the AONB h) Increases visual intrusion of the AONB b) Avoid visual intrusion of views to the AONB i) Detracts from the setting of prominent features and c) Protect the typical landscape features/settings of settlements each area (LCAs, RLCAs) j) Reduces protection of areas designated for d) Protect the sense of tranquillity landscape e) Protect the dark sky resource k) Reduces protection of the dark sky resource
+- The Sperrins Area of Outstanding Natural Beauty (AONB) is the largest AONB in the country and is shared with other Councils, which presents opportunities for partnership working. - The Sperrins with their elevated position are a key feature for many of the views from lower hills across the area. - There is a need to work in partnership with other jurisdictions as sites are very often linked to each other through either perception or boundary. - Hedgerow and stonewall boundaries are a feature of some low-lying areas and valleys. - Forested areas and open moorland are typical of some of the valleys and higher areas. - Development pressure from conifer plantations exists in the upland moorland areas of the north Sperrin Hills. - Development pressure for housing exists in the low-lying areas of the valley floors. - Development pressure for airport works, waste management and commercial/industrial facilities exists around the mudflats and floodplains of Lough Foyle. - Development pressure from wind turbine development, commercial forestry and mining/quarrying exists in the West Tyrone Hills. - Development pressure exists from transport along the river valley of the Foyle. - Protection is required from development that may affect the sense of tranquillity and wildness of areas. - Protection is required from development that may affect the dark sky resource. - The Council may need to consider further local level detailed studies to complement RLCAs and to help manage local development pressures on landscape.

-- f) Consider the impacts of development (transport, agriculture, renewables) on local landscape - agriculture, renewables) on local landscapem) New development not integrated to protect andg)Integrate new development with measures to protect and enhance local distinctivenessenhance local distinctiveness
+1 1 Appraisal Prompts for Landscape Positive Effects Negative Effects a) Minimise visual intrusion within the AONB h) Increases visual intrusion of the AONB b) Avoid visual intrusion of views to the AONB i) Detracts from the setting of prominent features and c) Protect the typical landscape features/settings of settlements each area (LCAs, RLCAs) j) Reduces protection of areas designated for d) Protect the sense of tranquillity landscape e) Protect the dark sky resource k) Reduces protection of the dark sky resource f) Consider the impacts of development (transport, l) Detracts from views to the coast agriculture, renewables) on local landscape m) New development not integrated to protect and g) Integrate new development with measures to enhance local distinctiveness protect and enhance local distinctiveness

-I) Detracts from views to the coast